Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Eigenvalue tracking

 \subsection{Delay Magnitude as Varying Parameter}

-In this subsection, we track the evolution of eigenvalues as the delay magnitude varies.
-We first consider the case where the system contains a single delayed variable, whose time delay has a varying magnitude and will be denoted by $\tau_\ell$.
-Its corresponding delayed state matrix is denoted by $\bfb A_\ell$.
+In this subsection, we track the evolution of eigenvalues as the delay magnitude is varied.
+We first consider the case where the system contains a single delayed variable, whose time delay has a varying magnitude and is denoted by $\tau_\ell$.
+The corresponding delayed state matrix is denoted by $\bfb A_\ell$.
 Given $p=\tau_\ell$, the matrix function ${\bfb P}$ is: